-QNB's Articles of Association require each of the members of the Board of Directors to own a minimum of 400,000 shares in QNB (except for those members appointed by QIA) while prohibiting any single person or a private entity from owning more than 5.0 per cent. of the shares in QNB.
-In compliance with both requirements, each member of the Board of Directors holds at least 400,000 shares in QNB, not to exceed 1.0 per cent. of the total outstanding shares as at the date of this Prospectus.
+QNB's Articles of Association require each of the members of the Board of Directors to own a minimum of 400,000 shares in QNB except for those members appointed by QIA and Independent Board Members, while prohibiting any single person or a private entity from owning more than 5.0 per cent. of the shares in QNB.
+In compliance with both requirements, each member of the Board of Directors holds at least 400,000 shares in QNB except for those members appointed by QIA and Independent Board Members, not to exceed 1.0 per cent. of the total outstanding shares as at the date of this Prospectus.